CIOs are starting to use different AI and machine learning capabilities to improve IT service management processes....

 2. Intelligent assignment for incoming requests

 Service desk teams have different skill sets, and some are better at resolving different types of IT requests than others.
-AI can automatically triage tickets to the correct support groups without having to have humans up front reading the content in the ticket to make a decision, said Equinix's Wagle.
+Using AI in ITSM can automatically triage tickets to the correct support groups without having to have humans up front reading the content in the ticket to make a decision, said Equinix's Wagle.

 3. Automatically fulfill basic requests through task automation